Patti Smith Reportedly To Become Saint Laurent’s ‘New Face’ At Age 72

 This is another one of those self pictures and some random shots of the ethereal light of this city.
 I love Marseille.
 We had a great concert and drove to Nice.
 And now its nearly 4 am and I’m still listening to Jimi Hendrix.
 Voodoo Chile.
 With the sound of sea and a few mosquitoes.
 And all is well.

-Ten years later, with her still-long hair completely gray, Smith joins fellow rockers Courtney Love, Marilyn Manson, and folk legend Joni Mitchell, who have all fronted high-end campaigns Saint Laurent brand.
+Ten years later, with her still-long hair completely gray, Smith joins fellow rockers Courtney Love, Marilyn Manson, and folk legend Joni Mitchell, who have all fronted high-end campaigns for the Saint Laurent brand.

-The news about Patti Smith comes on the feels of Saint Laurent’s campaign with singer Dua Lipa.
+The news about Patti Smith comes on the heels of Saint Laurent’s campaign with singer Dua Lipa.
 In June, The Inquisitr reported that Dua Lipa had become the face of the new Yves Saint Laurent Beauty fragrance.

 In addition, earlier this year it was announced that Stranger Things star Finn Wolfhard would be the face of Saint Laurent Fall/Winter ’19.
 The brand officially debuted the campaign, which was shot by photographer David Sims, in May.
 New photos of Wolfhard’s campaign were posted this week, as can be seen below.

-While Wolfhard is on the young end of the Saint Laurent modeling spectrum – the Stranger Things fan favorite is just 16 years old – Smith’s reported signing with the brand at age 72 is proof that there is no age limit when it comes to high fashion.
+While Wolfhard is on the young end of the Saint Laurent modeling spectrum – the Stranger Things fan favorite is just 16-years-old – Smith’s reported signing with the brand at age 72 is proof that there is no age limit when it comes to high fashion.